Welcome to Your Future

 Figure 0.1: Alice was beginning to get very tired of sitting by her sister on the bank, and of having nothing to do: once or twice she had peeped into the book her sister was reading, but it had no pictures or conversations in it, “and what is the use of a book,” thought Alice “without pictures or conversations?
 (L. Carroll 1865) Public domain image of the cover of the 1898 edition of the novel Alice’s Adventures in Wonderland via Wikimedia Commons w.wiki/3S4C adapted using the Wikipedia app

-Pictures tell stories, pictures explain.
-Pictures help you understand.
-Pictures help you imagine.
-Pictures help you code.
+Pictures can tell stories, pictures can explain.
+Pictures can help you understand.
+Pictures can help you imagine.
+Pictures can help you code.
 (Guo 2013) So this book uses pictures (and conversations) to help you imagine and code your future.
 Other key differences between this and other guidebooks are outlined in section 1.12.

 This guidebook will help you develop stronger habits of mind, body and soul using five key ingredients: C, D, Y, F and .me: